syardumi/aws-code-generation-redemption/README.md

 `POST /generate`

-Generate a code hash and store it in DynamoDB.
+Generate a code hash based on the last 12 characters of UUID v4 and store it in DynamoDB.
 The Key is the combination of `code_domain` and `code_hash`.

 _Body (JSON):_